 For many decades now, the protections of asylum have allowed immigrants to find shelter in the United States away from their native countries where they would likely be harmed or killed.
 Over recent years, asylum has been used by thousands of LGBTQ and HIV positive individuals from countries where they feared for their lives.

-If you are an immigrant who has been granted asylum, you may work in the United States legally soon after your asylum application is granted, and you can apply for lawful permanent residence (a “green card”) one year after your application is granted.
+If you are an immigrant who has been granted asylum, you can apply for lawful permanent residence (a “green card”) one year after your application is granted.

 In order to present a successful asylum claim, you must demonstrate a well founded fear of persecution on account of one of five factors: race, religion, nationality, political opinion, or membership in a particular social group.
 If you are an LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer and/or Questioning, Intersex, or Asexual) or HIV positive person applying for asylum, and you have been persecuted or fear persecution in your home country solely because you are an LGBTQIA or HIV positive person, you will be applying on the basis of your membership in a particular social group.